danReynolds/loon/README.md

 ```

 In this example, file encryption is enabled globally for all collections, but disabled
-specifically for the users collection.
+specifically for the users collection and its subcollections in the store.

 By default, the `FilePersistor` stores all data in a single  `__store__.json` persistence file.